RumeelHussainbnb/CoreDAODocs/docs/Learn/core-concepts/architecture.md

    - **Role**: BTC holders can stake thier BTC onto the Core network and then delegate thier staked BTC to a Core validator of their choice and earn CORE tokens as rewards in exchange of their staked BTC.
 In this way, BTC holders can participate in securing the network and influencing the validator election process.

 **6. Verifiers:**
    - **Role**: Verifiers are responsible for identifying and reporting malicious behaviors within the network.
-They play a vital role in the security mechanisms of the Core DAO ecosystem.
+They play a vital role in the security mechanisms of the Core Chain ecosystem.

 #### Workflows and Processes